hackclub/some-assembly-required/code/x86-intel/README.md

 ## Registers

-From [Stanford CS107](https://web.stanford.edu/class/archive/cs/cs107/cs107.1222/guide/x86-64.html), the table below lists the commonly used registers.
-Each register is 64 bits.
+Registers in x86-64 are 64 bits.

 <p align="center">
   <br />